jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 ##### Dependencies and keys

+Note that these concepts are important for understanding [normalization;](#normalization-and-integrity) normalization is a process of allocating attributes to entities to achieve a certain configuration of dependencies within each entity.

+1. Dependencies:
-Determinant: Attribute(s) whose value determines the value of a second (set of) attribute(s); you could also say there is a dependency between the two attributes, one of which is a determinant.
+    a.
+FDs, determinants and dependents you could also say there is a dependency between the two attributes, one of which is a determinant.
 This is a real-world quality that takes several forms:

 - Functional
 - Transitive
 - Multivalued

-Normalization is a process of allocating attributes to different entities to achieve a certain configuration of dependencies.

 __Functional dependency (FD)__, `A→B`: The same A is always linked with the same B, although the reverse is not necessarily true.
 In predicate logic, a FD exists if, for `∀ t,u ∈ R, t.A = u.A ⇒ t.B = u.B`.
 This generalizes to multiple attributes: `A1, A2, …, An → B1, B2, …, Bm.` FDs are used in DB compression and query optimization.

 - trivial FD: `A→B & B⊆A`
+- Watt, n.d.: "The left-hand side of the FD is called the determinant, and the right-hand side is the dependent."
+- Determinant: Attribute(s) whose value determines the value of a second (set of) attribute(s);
 - nontrivial FD: `A→B & B⊈A`
 - completely nontrivial FD: `A→B & A∩B=∅`
 - transitive property: `A→B & B→C ⇒ A→C`